saurabh260120/edgeai-gst-apps-defect-detection/README.md

 To run the Model with python apps:
 1. Go to `/opt/edgeai-gst-apps/apps_python`
 2. Type `./app_edgeai.py ../configs/config_file_name.yaml` in Terminal and hit Enter.

-## Post Processing

-In Object Detection , We will get a bounding Box with label around the Object.\
-Apart from this we can Add some Custom Post Processing.
-And show some meaning full result.

 </details>